-Sch ool: SCHOOL Batch: 2019-24
+Sch ool: SCHOOL Batch: 2020-25

-LAW
+LAW Datch.
+2020-25

-- gram:
+gram:

 A.LLB

 Branch: Semester: 1 st

 1 Course Code BAL 124

 2 Course Title Legal Methods

 3 Credits 4

 4 Contact Contact Hours 48

 4 Hours Assessment 25

-(L-T-P) Guided Study 27
+(L-T-P)

-$(L-1-\Gamma)$ Total hours 100
+(L-I-P) Guided Study 27 Total hours 100

+Course Trues

-Course Type Compulsory
+5 Course Type Compulsory The surgest of introduction of this subject is to:

-5 Course

-3 The purpose of introduction of this subject is to:
+5 Course The purpose of introduction of this subject is to:

-Objective 1.
-Develop basic understanding of law among students.

-2. Make the students aware about the uses and functions of law.
+Objective Develop basic understanding of law among students.
+Make the students aware about the uses and functions of law.

 3. Make students learn about the sources of law-custom, precedent and

 legislation

 4. Make the students learn about Public and Private Law

 5. Make the students learn about Substantive and Procedural Law

-6. Able the students learn about Municipal and International Law
+6 6.
+Able the students learn about Municipal and International Law

 6 Course After completion of course, the student will be able to:

 Outcomes CO1: recognize the role of Common Law and Constitution as the basic law

 CO2: identify the hierarchy of Courts in India

 CO3: discover the concept of Rule of law and Separation of Powers

 CO4: differentiate between public and private law

-CO5: evaluate the working of International law
+CO5: evaluate the working of Internationa e e

-CO6 : analyse the Domestic Legislation
+- CO6 : analyse the Domestic Legislation

 7 Course This course helps the student in building the knowledge of basic law

-Description applicable in India.
+applicable in India.
 It provides the students with the knowledge of

-hierarchy of civil courts and their competency to try and punish an offence.
+0 hierarchy of civil courts and their competency to try and punish an offence.

-8 Outline syllabu IS
+8 Outline syllabu 15

 Unit 1

-А Meaning and definition of Law
+A Meaning and definition of Law

-В Uses and functions of law
+BUses and functions of lawCSources of Law-

-C Sources of Law-

 a.
 Custom,

 b.
 Precedent,

 c.
 Legislation

 Unit 2

-А Public and Private Law
+Α Public and Private Law

 В Substantive and Procedural Law

-С Municipal and International Law
+C Municipal and International Law

-Unit 3 Basic Concepts of Law
+Unit 3 Basic Concep ts of Law Basic Concepts of Law

 А Constitution as the Basic Law

 В Rule of Law & Concept of Federalism in India

 С Separation of Powers

-Unit 4 Cases and Sta itutes
+Unit 4 Cases and Statutes

 А Legislations

-В Doctrine of Pr Doctrine of Precedent
+В Doctrine of Precedent

-С Case Law-Ratio decidendi and obiter dicta
+С Case Law-Rat io decidendi an d obiter dicta

 Unit 5 Indian Legal System

 А Common Law and its development

 В Judicial system in India

 С Hierarchy of Courts in India

-Mode of Theory Theory
+Mode of Theory

 examination

 Weightage CA MTE ETE

 Distribution 30% 20% 50%

-Text book/s Avtar Singh and HarpreetKaur's Introduction to Jurisprudence, Lexis
+Text book/s ok/s Avtar Singh and HarpreetKaur's Introduction to Jurisprudence, I

-NexisButterworthsWadhwa Nagpur; Third edition (2010 01
+NexisButterworthsWadhwa Nagpur; Third edition (2010) Nagpur; Third edition (2010)

 I.P.
-Massey, Administrative Law, Eastern Book Company; Ninth Edition (2017)
+Massey, Administrative Law, Eastern Book Company; Ninth E

+(2017)

 Other Bare Act of Th ne Constitution of India, 1950

 References

-Law of Contract-1
+Law of Contract